OpenVAA/voting-advice-application/frontend/README.md

 ## To do

-- Combine Questions and QuestionCategories so that Questions cannot exist without a category OR make a default category
+- Combine `Questions` and `QuestionCategories` so that `Questions` cannot exist without a category
-- Create a base class for DataObjects with id
+- Create a base class for `DataObjects` implementing basic methods
+- Collect all DataObjects under DataRoot and provide utility getters/methods for the root and subobjects, such as `DataRoot -> Election -> constituencyCategories -> constituency -> questionCategories` which will only return those question categories that are relevant for the ancestor `Election` and that `Constituency`.
+In fact, this will just call `DataRoot -> getQuestionCategories(queryOptions: {election?: Election, constituency?: Constituency})`.
+- Get rid of `OrganizedContent`:
+  1. Add the relevant `Election`s as a property (or getter) to each object needing that information.
+  2. Convert all data object arrays into `ObjectList` objects, which provide utility getters or methods in addition to an `items` getter.
+These may include such as `class ObjectList<T>: ... get groupedByElection<T>(): {election: Election, items: T[]}[]` or `find(queryOption: {election?: Election | Election[], ...}): T[]`, which will filter `items` using a generic query filter.
 - Figure out a way to organise candidates and other entities:
-  - They should be separated by Election and Constituency
-  - We need further substores for Results (although these are Match objects) and visibleResults
+  - Possibly as `Nomination` objects in the `DataRoot` implementing `{election: Election, constituency: Constituency, entity: Entity, children?: Nomination[]}` (with enforcement of proper entity relationships so that the allowed lineage is `ElectoralAlliance` > `PoliticalOrganisation` (i.e. party) > `Faction` > `Candidate`)
+- Extend the current single `electionId`- and `constituencyId`-based filtering paradigm to multiple such ids and include or exclude, e.g. for `Question` add `electionId?: {in?: string[], notIn?: string[]}`.
+Perhaps there is an pre-existing utility for this?
+- Create a store and nice data model for results (extending or containing the algorithm's `Match` objects) and `visibleResults`
+  - Also define basics for `Filter` and `Sorter` objects, which may or may not be available already on the `DataObject` level
-- Create an internal api that exposes the DataProviders calls if we need to load something from the client side
+- Create api endpoints that expose the `DataProvider` calls if we need to load something from the client side
-- Instead of gotoXXX functions, just update the relevant stores and add a derived store or subscriber that calls goto when the state changes
+- Instead of `gotoXXX` functions, just update the relevant stores and add a derived store or subscriber that calls goto when the state changes OR at least define a generic `goto` function as an utility
 - Constituency hierarchies: Allow user to select any constituency level and assume the effective one is the top-level specified by the category
 - See all file-specific TO DO's
-- Allow multiple constituencyIds and include/exclude for Questions and QuestionCategories